 You can gather reviews in two ways.

 The first is by using third-party websites such as Google My Business and other online business directories.
 It’s important that you monitor and respond to reviews on these sites, so you can see what people are saying about you and put things right if something has gone wrong.
-The easiest way to do this is by using Local Listing from 123 Reg – the tool allows you to keep track of your reviews all in one place.

 The second option for gathering reviews is by allowing them on your own site.
 This is an especially good idea if you’re running something like a coffee shop and using testimonials doesn’t make sense.